Orange-OpenSource/casskop/documentation/troubleshooting.md

 ## Operator can't perform the Action

-If you ask to ScaleUp or add a new DC, or ask for more ressources, CassKop will ask Kubernetes to schedule as you requested.
+If you ask to scale up or add a new DC, or ask for more resources, CassKop will ask Kubernetes to schedule as you requested.
-But sometimes it is not possible to achieve the change because of a lack of ressources (memory/cpus) or because constraints can't be satisfied (Kubernetes nodes with specific labels available...)
+But sometimes it is not possible to achieve the change because of a lack of resources (memory/cpus) or because constraints can't be satisfied (Kubernetes nodes with specific labels available...)

 CassKop make uses of the PodDisruptionBudget to prevent CassKop to make some change on the CassandraCluster that could